 The focus of the School is on the most advanced technologies in the fields of semiconductors, very deep submicron and 3D technologies, nanotechnology, advanced packaging and interconnects, telecommunications, real-time signal processing, filtering and massively parallel computing and on the Physics motivations that require confronting these technogical challenges for building the needed new instruments.
 These Physics motivations are reviewed both in dedicated lectures as well as in all the more technology-based lectures.
 The school will provide lectures and Lab work in a variety of cross-disciplinary example applications drawn from the exploration of distant Universe, through Medical imaging of the human body, to exploration of the elementary particle world.
 Lectures on technical developments and science overviews will be given by experts from Academia and Industry, alongside with hands-on Lab sessions with demonstrators and subject specific master-classes on science & technology.

-The school will be held from Monday July 16 (morning) to Friday July 27 (end of the afternoon), with a break on Sunday where people will enjoy a day free in Beijing or surroundings as they like especially the Lake and Mountain region around the Yanqihu Campus with a visit to the GREAT WALL nearby this Campus.
+The school will be held from Monday May 13 (morning) to Friday May 26 (end of the afternoon), with a break on Sunday where people will enjoy a day free in the surroundings nearby this Campus.
 The program of the Computing and Practical Labs will be prepared in a booklett format that will be available on line for the attendants one week before the start of the School.
 A brochure with the complete description of the Lab sessions will be distributed at the registration of the School.

-NEW: The last Saturday a special High Performance Computing will be organized by INTEL (tba).
+NEW: The last Saturday (May 25) a special High Performance Computing will be organized by INTEL based on FPGAs.
 This session will be widely opened.
 Special registration to his additional event will be required.

 As traditionally in this school series, the attendants are expected to provide a Poster.
 The Posters will be exposed during the full duration of the School in the Entrance Hall of the Main Building of this Campus.
 The last day (Friday) a session will be dedicated to the presentation of Posters by each of the attendants.
 The posters will be as well included in the School website at the end of the School.
 Note that some of the Lectures will be opened to a larger and even public audience.
 This is in particular the case for many of the overview Lectures given at the end of the day.
 More information on this last point will be provided.